Under Armour (UA) Q4 2016 Results - Earnings Call Transcript

 Omar Saad - Evercore Group LLC

 Okay.
 Thanks.
 And then could I ask just another question, maybe if you could expand on a comment you made I think in the prepared remarks around some trends going on in the apparel business, maybe moving away from performance more to fashion or lifestyle?
-I know that UA Sportswear line is still kind of pretty nascent, but maybe elaborate on what you're seeing from that standpoint?
-Is there something pretty deep going on at the consumer level?
+I know that UA Sportswear line is still kind of pretty nascent, but maybe elaborate on what you're seeing from that standpoint.
+Is there some pretty deep going on at the consumer level?
 A shift towards more fashion-oriented athletic apparel versus performance oriented?
 Obviously, Under Armour is known for its technical performance.
 And if this is the case, how do you evolve the brand a little bit to be really relevant on both sides of that fence?

 Kevin A. Plank - Under Armour, Inc.

 Yeah.
-I don't think there's – I think that performance was something which was, when I look back at it, we are a company that was founded in the equipment section of a sporting goods store. and then we evolved to the apparel section.
+I don't think there's – I think that performance was something which was, when I look back at it, we're a company that was founded in the equipment section of a sporting goods store. and then we evolved to the apparel section.
 And then all of a sudden it became something that wasn't just for a football player, or a baseball player, or a lacrosse or soccer player, but something that could be worn skiing or could be worn out.
 And so we've watched this progression over our 21-year history.
 And I feel like it's still in the process of happening.

 Performance is certainly not dead.
 Performance is something that is actually a requirement.
 It's actually just expected, and it's almost given information now.
-And so where I believe some of the things that we saw in the fourth quarter, which is where we've had a base of a core basic business, it's no longer just a few brands in sporting goods that are participating in this athletic inspiration.
+And so where I believe some of the things that we saw in the fourth quarter, which is where we've had a base of a core basic business, is it's no longer just a few brands in sporting goods that are participating in this athletic inspiration.
 And so there's really a lot of competition coming from everywhere, but without question we believe that we're in the perfect position to continue to win.

 We need to become more fashionable with the products that we have out there.
 And one of the things we found is that some of the core basics were some of the challenges that we saw, is that we are counting on core basics as we have in years past to do more work for us.
 But the consumer today frankly has more options, and frankly most of those options are from good brands that we compete with, that are heavily discounting as well.

 So what you'll see is that I don't think it's one shift of abandoning one for the other.
-Obviously, with things like the investment we're making in UAS (31:26) in sport lifestyle in general, but we need to become more fashion.
+Obviously, with things like the investment we're making in UAS (31:30) in sport lifestyle in general, but we need to become more fashion.
 The consumer wants it all.
 They want product that looks great, that wears great, that you can wear at night with a pair of jeans, but that also does perform for them.
 But the performance has just become a bit of a given information.
-And so I think you'll see us continue to react to that, and hopefully I think you all can see us continue to lead in that.
-So our products must be at that point where it's not just a wearing occasion on field or for the quarter for the gym, it must be a wearing occasion that satisfies the consumer whether they're going out or they're going to school.
+And so I think you'll see us continue to react to that, and hopefully I think you'll see us continue to lead in that.
+So our product must be at that point where it's not just a wearing occasion on field or for the quarter for the gym, it must be a wearing occasion that satisfies the consumer whether they're going out or they're going to school.

 Omar Saad - Evercore Group LLC